Dowsing: Modern dowsing

-Dowsing was conducted in South Dakota in the late nineteenth and early twentieth centuries to help homesteaders, farmers, and ranchers locate water wells on their property.
+Dowsing was conducted in South Dakota in the late 19th and early 20th centuries to help homesteaders, farmers and ranchers locate water wells on their property.

 The military have occasionally resorted to dowsing techniques.
-In the First World War Gallipoli campaign, sapper Kelly became well known for finding water for the British troops.
+In the First World War Gallipoli campaign, sapper Stephen Kelly, of the 3rd Light Horse Brigade, Australian Expeditionary Force, became well known for finding water for the British troops.
 In the late 1960s during the Vietnam War, some United States Marines used dowsing when locating weapons and tunnels.
 As late as in 1986, when 31 soldiers were taken by an avalanche during an operation in the NATO drill Anchor Express in Vassdalen, Norway, the Norwegian army attempted to locate soldiers buried in the avalanche using dowsing as a search method.

-Dowsing is still used by some farmers and by water engineers in Britain, however many of the United Kingdom's water utilities have since tried to distance themselves from the practice.
+Dowsing is still used by some farmers and water engineers in Britain; however, many of the country's utilities have distanced themselves from the practice.

 Postulated mechanisms

 Early attempts at an explanation of dowsing were based on the notion that the divining rod was physically affected by emanations from substances of interest.
 The following explanation is from William Pryce's 1778 Mineralogia Cornubiensis:

-A study towards the end of the nineteenth century concluded that the phenomenon was attributed to cryptesthesia, where the practitioner makes unconscious observations of the terrain and involuntarily influences the movement of the rod.
+A study towards the end of the 19th century concluded that the phenomenon was attributed to cryptesthesia, where the practitioner makes unconscious observations of the terrain and involuntarily influences the movement of the rod.
 Early investigations by members of the Society for Psychical Research endorsed this view.

 Committed parapsychologist G. N. M. Tyrrell also believed that the action of the rod was caused by involuntary muscular movements and debunked the theory of external influences.

-However dowsing over maps, prior to visiting the site, was also believed to work, and so some kind of clairvoyance was proposed.
+Dowsing over maps, prior to visiting the site, was also believed to work, hence some kind of clairvoyance was proposed.
 This was believed to act on the nervous system, rather than on the muscles directly.
 These various mechanisms remain in contention among dowsers.

 Fraudulent security devices

-In the late twentieth and early twenty-first centuries a number of dowsing-like devices were marketed for modern police and military use, primarily as explosive detectors, such as the ADE 651, Sniffex, and the GT200.
+In the late twentieth and early twenty-first centuries, a number of dowsing-like devices were marketed for modern police and military use, primarily as explosive detectors, such as the ADE 651, Sniffex, and the GT200.
 In consequence of these frauds, in 1999 the United States National Institute of Justice issued advice against buying equipment based on dowsing.